gvwilson/sensibleadventures/misc/bear-02.md

 ## I Know the Bear

-Noxy watched Prince Lormay and the soldiers ride away with an empty feeling in her stomach, as if the bottom of the world had dropped away.
+Noxy watched Prince Thokmay and the soldiers ride away with an empty feeling in her stomach, as if the bottom of the world had dropped away.
 Unable to think of anything better to do, she went back in the house and up the stairs to Princess Ogmin's room.
 She told herself